kmauter/RankWebProject/README.md

 - [ ] Fetch additional song data from spotify (loudness, happiness, etc.)

 ## Automation Bug Tracker
-- [ ] Update Game table to include playlist links
+- [X] Update Game table to include playlist links
-- [ ] Remove song links from songs table
+- [X] Remove song links from songs table
-- [ ] Add youtube/spotify account to user table for use in creating playlists
+- [X] Add youtube/spotify account to user table for use in creating playlists
+- [X] Create API endpoints for connecting user spotify and youtube
+- [ ] Update settings popup to use connection endpoints
+- [ ] Access user spotify and youtube tokens in automation task

 ## During Ranking Stage
 - [ ] Player can see all songs/artists/comments